azimuth-cloud/capi-helm-charts/charts/openstack-cluster/README.md

     availabilityZone: nova
 ```

-This can be used in combination with volume-backed instances using a volume type backed
+This can be used in combination with volume-backed instances to get nodes that have a root
-by spinning disk, e.g.:
+volume backed by spinning disk but with etcd on a volume backed by SSDs:

 ```yaml
 etcd: